VeNoMouS/cloudscraper/README.md

 #### curl example

-Here is an example of integrating cloudscraper with curl.
+Here is an example of integrating cloudscraper25 with curl.
 As you can see, all you have to do is pass the cookies and user-agent to curl.

 ```python
 import subprocess